 And then – there’s an even bigger surprise around the corner: a natural mud bath with people swimming in the pongy grey sludge.
 The fumes have clearly affected me because I jump in too.

 I’m told not to stay in for long.
-To cover myself in the hot mud, then lie out in the sun until it dries and then take a shower.
+To cover myself in the hot mud, lie out in the sun until it dries and cracks then take a shower.
 It leaves my skin incredibly soft.